-The ROCK Robotic R1A consists of a LiDAR and an INS.
+The ROCK Robotic LiDAR consists of a LiDAR and an INS.
 The data gathered from both devices must be fused together to get LiDAR points geo-referenced – transformed from the LiDAR reference frame to geographic coordinates.
 The PCMasterGL software is designed just for that.
 Additionally, it observes and corrects for misalignments between the INS and the lasers of the LiDAR.
-PCMasterGL software takes INS trajectory generated by a Post-Processed Kinematics software and LiDAR scan files generated by R1A system and converts them to point clouds in LAS format for further processing.
+PCMasterGL software takes INS trajectory generated by a Post-Processed Kinematics software and LiDAR scan files generated by the ROCK LiDAR system and converts them to point clouds in LAS format for further processing.

-Two workflows are possible: full workflow for checking and adjusting misalignments; and quick workflow for cases when the system was previously calibrated, and the calibration data is stored on the R1A.
+Two workflows are possible: full workflow for checking and adjusting misalignments; and quick workflow for cases when the system was previously calibrated, and the calibration data is stored on the ROCK LiDAR.
 The latter can be further sped up to batch workflow using a pre-defined project and zero user input.

 PCMasterGL works on Windows 10 x64 (MacOS and Linux x64 versions are in development).
 The key requirement for seamless visualization of large point clouds is a fast GPU with large video memory (dedicated or shared).
 The software has been tested on nVidia GeForce GTX graphics cards, but it is hardware independent.
 The rule of thumb is 1 GB of memory for every 15 million points in the cloud.
 The current software limit is ~800 million points.
 Fast data processing also requires a fast CPU.

 - Intel Core i7 or better